OLSAS – Osgoode Hall Law School (York University)

 - a Personal Statement

 - the home law school’s current grading practices (where available)

 - a valid LSAT score (transfer applicants)

-Note: Scores back to, and including, June 2013 are accepted (see LSAT section).
+Note: Scores back to, and including, June 2015 are accepted (see LSAT).

 - a current academic letter of reference from a law professor who has taught you (transfer and Letter of Permission applicants)

 - a Letter of Permission from your home law school (Letter of Permission applicants)

 - an NCA assessment report

 - an NCA report of challenge exams (where available)